LAGoM-NLP/lagom-nlp.github.io/_pages/about.md

 permalink: /
 subtitle:

+description: >
+    Welcome!
+    We are the **Leuven AI Group on Multilingual NLP (LAGoM NLP)**, a research lab at the [Department of Computer Science](https://wms.cs.kuleuven.be/cs/english) at the University of Leuven (KU Leuven), directed by Prof. Dr. Miryam de Lhoneux.

 profile:
   align: right
-  image: script-L.png
+  image: logo/script-L_450px.png
   image_circular: false
   address:

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page

 groups: [members, affiliated]
 members: